microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 !["A picture of drop-down list of SQL database and SQL analytics endpoint available in the top right corner of the Database explorer in the Fabric portal"](MirroringSQLAnalyticsSwitching.png)

 2. In SQL analytics endpoint select a **New SQL query**.
-Copy and paste the following code into the query editor:
+Copy and paste the following code into the query window:

     ```
     SELECT * FROM [SalesLT].[Product]